andrecaldeiras/odin-recipes/README.md

 This is the first project from the odin project.
 Its meant to be a very basic html only recipes website.
 I hope you enjoy my recipes!
-I want to add styles to this website and make it more robust in the future but for now I prefer to be focused on these lessons.

 ## Table of contents